GreatWizard/reliure/README.md

 ## Features

-- Compiles Word docx, ODT, Markdown, LaTeX... files in epub, mobi and pdf
+- Compiles Microsoft Word DOCX, LibreOffice ODT, Markdown, LaTeX... files in epub, mobi and pdf
 - Cross-platform compatibility (Windows, Mac and Linux)
 - Configuration in a single file
+- Validate the configuration before creating the books
 - Replaces part of the configuration for a specific format
 - Supports cover image
 - Supports metadata